sst/sst/www/docs/advanced/testing.md

 ---

-## Get started

-In this chapter we'll look at the different types of tests and share some tips on how to write them.

-To follow along, you can create the GraphQL starter by running `npx create-sst@latest` > `graphql` > `DynamoDB`.
-Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/create-sst-dynamo) based on the same template.

-If you are new to the GraphQL starter, it creates a very simple Reddit clone.
-You can submit links and it'll display all the links that have been submitted.
-You can check out the [Quick start](../quick-start.md) to see how it works.

----

 ### Test script

 If you created your app with `create-sst` a [Vitest](https://vitest.dev/config/) config is added for you, with a test script in your `package.json`: